 - Annotations: You can add annotations to the answer of a participant.

-- The more_vert-icon: This option allows you to edit the grading settings.
+- The settings-icon: This option allows you to edit the grading settings.
 The grading settings are personal settings and do not apply for other graders.
-The following grading settings are available:
+The following grading settings can be enabled:

 - Display objectives